Alum Creek Greenway Trail

 In the past, however, signage to help visitors stay on the main trail was inadequate.
 Hopefully that issue has been addressed.
 Riding off course is not a favorite pastime for most trail riders.
 Unless they do so intentionally.

 (See this blog entry for more on poorly signed trails.)

 As the trail was constructed, it was tied in with existing older segments at various points.
 As a result, you'll travel on surfaces that run the gamut from excellent to fair.
 But overall the surface condition is quite good.

 On the Sunday that we visited the trail, the parks along the route were filled with people enjoying soccer and basketball games.
 The Easton complex is nice, only to be outdone by its Westerville counterpart further north where a grid of bikeways covers the city.

 For those who have not seen such a concentration of trails in one area, it makes quite an impression.
 It's obvious that ped and bike travel is a valued priority within the local community.

 The Alum Creek Greenway Trail roughly parallels the Olentangy Trail which runs alongside the Olentangy River to the west.

 The two trails share similarities as both use waterway greenbelts that connect with parks along their routes.
 Both connect with bikeways to the south as well.
-The Olentangy with the Lower Scioto Trail and the Alum Creek with the Blacklick Trail.
+The Olentangy to the Scioto Trail and the Alum Creek to the Blacklick Trail.